 |Financial Risk Manager||₹ 8 – ₹ 10 LPA|

 |Chartered Financial Analyst||₹ 7 – ₹ 9 LPA|

 |Finance Manager||₹ 8 – ₹ 10 LPA|

 |Accounts Manager||₹ 5 – ₹ 8 LPA|

 |Business Executive||₹ 3 – ₹ 5 LPA|

 |Accountant||₹ 2 – ₹ 4 LPA|

-So, this is the end of this post here we have discussed all information about the B Com course details and other information like its salary, fees, best b com colleges in India, B com subjects and man more.
+So, this is the end of this post here we have discussed all the information about the B Com course details and other information like its salary, fees, best b com colleges in India, B com subjects and many more.

 FAQ on B Com Course details: